 We may collect and process the following data about you:

-We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
-This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
+We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
+This is statistical data about our users’ browsing actions and patterns, and does not identify any individuals.
 For the same reason, we may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive.
 They help us to improve our site and to deliver a better and more personalised service.

 Cookies make websites work better